Associate Professor Monique Paris, The Netherlands/Australia

 Her appointment as Associate Professor at several Australian universities, and an Honorary Professorship status at the University of Pretoria, has given a solid base to IBREAM Ph.D. students (from 2011).
 She is now involved in animal welfare and ethics regulatory processes as well as establishing a new course in wildlife management.

-Professor Robert (Bob) Millar grew up in Zimbabwe where he developed a passion for African wildlife and studied Zoology, Botany and Chemistry at the University of the then Rhodesia and Nyasaland.
-He then obtained a masters in Biochemistry in London and a PhD on the reproductive biology of the hyrax in Liverpool before moving into human biomedicical research at the University of Cape Town where he became Professor ad hominem.
-He then became Director of the MRC Human Reproductive Sciences Unit, UK which comprises over 100 researchers and attracts about £5 million annual funding.
-Since April 2011, he is the Director of the Mammal Research Institute in Pretoria.
+Professor Robert (Bob) Millar grew up in Zimbabwe where he developed a passion for African wildlife and studied Zoology, Botany, and Chemistry at the University of then Rhodesia and Nyasaland.
+He obtained a Masters in Biochemistry in London and his Ph.D. on the reproductive biology of the hyrax in Liverpool before moving into human biomedical research at the University of Cape Town, where he became Professor ad hominem.
+He then became Director of the MRC Human Reproductive Sciences Unit, UK, which comprises over 100 researchers and attracts about £5 million annual funding.
+Since April 2011 until 2017, he was Director of the Mammal Research Institute in Pretoria.

 Simon started his career as an animal keeper, specialising in carnivores, and has held management positions in UK zoos and wildlife parks.
 He has more than 20 years’ experience in zoos, safari parks, sanctuaries, rehabilitation and conservation projects, both UK and overseas, particularly Africa.
 As a director of an animal welfare charity his passion for captive animal welfare goes hand in hand with his commitment to conserving species and habitats in the wild.
 Simon is a IUCN Canid Specialist Group member, chair of the Canid and Hyaenid Taxon Advisory Group for the European Association of Zoos and Aquaria (EAZA), and a UK zoo inspector.